top of page

 Tour Finale & MIB Awards:

-Pro Award Ties: In the event of an exact points tie, the prize money of the two placements shall be combined and equally distributed between the awardees.
-In the event of a tie at 6th place the prize money will be split.
+• Pro Award Ties: In the event of an exact points tie, the prize money or award of the two placements shall be combined and equally distributed between the awardees.
+In the event of a tie at 6th place the prize money or award will be split.

 NOTE: there are no gender restrictions for the MIB tour.
 The only qualification is that the amateur must be the leader and the professional must be the follower in the Am-Pro Team.